-- Reduced construction time (saving in labour, early tenancy and associated works, approximately 20% quicker floor-tofloor construction time) - Minimal or no temporary propping allows for fit out of lower floors while upper floors are being constructed.
+• Reduced construction time (saving in labour, early tenancy and associated works, approximately 20% quicker floor-to-floor construction time)

-- Shallow floor depths, reduced overall building height offers savings in facade costs and building height restrictions. - Reduced trades onsite (OH&S savings) - Light weight structure, reducing sizes of columns, substructure, demand on lateral stability system and foundations - Ease of service integration, with potential to accommodate the services within the slab depth. - Inherent fire resistance.
+- Minimal or no temporary propping allows for fit out of lower floors while upper floors are being constructed. - Shallow floor depths, reduced overall building height offers savings in facade costs and building height restrictions. - Reduced trades onsite (OH&S savings) - Light weight structure, reducing sizes of columns, substructure, demand on lateral stability system and foundations - Ease of service integration, with potential to accommodate the services within the slab depth. - Inherent fire resistance.
 In a typical application, fire resistance of 60 minutes may be achieved without passive fire protection.

-The long spanning ability of the SlimDek 210TM enables the composite slab to span directly between primary beams, removing the need for secondary beams in the structural system.
-A typical floor layout is detailed in Figure 1.
+The long spanning ability of the SlimDek 210® enables the composite slab to span directly between primary beams, removing the need for secondary beams in the structural system.

-Figure 1 SlimFlor® Floor Plan
+Figure 1 SlimFlor® System